Milivojs/gettingandcleaningdata/README.md

 mean and standard deviation only, use descriptive activity names for each activity, apropriately label dataset,create an independent dataset that contains average values for each variable from previous datasets

-The code that solves this problem can be found both in run_analysis, since that was the directory I originaly started working and traintest file
+The code that solves this problem can be found both in run_analysis.R, since that was the directory I originaly started working and testtrain.txt file.

+Explanations for each part of code are written